T-tssxuan/notes/paper/reinforce_learning.md

 ### 4. Vector-based navigation using grid-like representations in artificial agents

+### 5. End-to-End Reinforcement Learning for Automatic Taxonomy Induction
+1. abandon the previous two stage method, because they believe the two stage style may suffer from error propagation.
+2. The two stage stye method isolated the two stage of the classify, and the different level of edge does not equally.
+3.

 ### 4. Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm
 1.